James is an Adelaide Psychologist consulting at our Mitcham Clinic in Torrens Park with an interest in Anxiety and mood disorders.

 James is registered with the Australian Health Practitioners Regulation Agency and he is a member of the Australian Psychological Society (APS) Clinical College and the APS Psychology and Ageing Interest Group.

-David is an Adelaide Psychologist consulting from our Mitcham Psychology Clinic with an approach that includes Cognitive Behavioural Therapy (CBT), mindfulness, and Acceptance and Commitment Therapy (ACT).
+David is an Adelaide Psychologist consulting from our Mitcham Psychology Clinic with an approach that includes Cognitive Behavioural Therapy (CBT) and mindfulness.

 David truly believes that building rapport is one of the most fundamental parts of any therapeutic relationship.
 David works across a range of age groups from adolescent to late adulthood and emphasises client centred skills which also include relapse prevention.
 He is committed to providing a quality service that embraces client input.

-Dedicated to providing high quality work, David’s therapeutic technique encompasses an eclectic approach from Cognitive Behavioural Therapy (CBT), mindfulness, and Acceptance and Commitment Therapy (ACT).
+Dedicated to providing high quality work, David’s therapeutic technique encompasses an eclectic approach from Cognitive Behavioural Therapy (CBT) and mindfulness.
 David has an interest in neurology and coming from a clinical rehabilitation background, is well versed in the complexities people may experience with chronic illness.

 In his spare time David enjoys time with his diverse friendship group.
 He is keen on staying fit and enjoys travelling to faraway places and equally, sharing his experiences.